Heracles (or as he’s more commonly known by his Roman name, Hercules) is one of the mightiest heroes in Ancient Greece.

 Hera’s scheme to make Heracles the servant of his cousin Eurystheus was meant to undermine his legacy.
 Instead, it gave him the chance to establish it with what would be his most famous adventures – his Twelve Labors.

-Eurystheus initially gave Heracles ten tasks to cleanse his soul for the murder of his family, missions believed by the king and Hera to be not only impossible, but possibly fatal.
-As we have seen before, however, Heracles’ courage, skill, and of course his divine strength was more than equal to Hera’s missions.
+Eurystheus initially gave Heracles ten tasks to cleanse his soul for the murder of his family, missions believed by the king and Hera to be not only impossible but possibly fatal.
+As we have seen before, however, Heracles’ courage, skill, and of course his divine strength were more than equal to Hera’s missions.